GirlsCodeMK/libraryapp-hackathon-python-starthere/api_docs.md

 ### Updating

-`POST` to `/library/api/v1/loans/` to create a new copy.
+`POST` to `/library/api/v1/loans/` to create a new loan or update an existing loan.

-`PUT` to `/library/api/v1/loans/99` to replace all the fields of an existing copy with id = 99.
+`PUT` to `/library/api/v1/loans/99` to replace all the fields of an existing loan with id = 99.

-`PATCH` to `/library/api/v1/loans/99` to update just some fields of an existing copy.
+`PATCH` to `/library/api/v1/loans/99` to update just some fields of an existing loan.

 ## Users